 On one hand, 2017 was a year of poor security practices and some of the worst data breaches ever.
 On the other hand, it was a record year for unique investors, mega-rounds and deals and forecasts that beat the traditional forecasts.

-In terms of M&A activity, the cybersecurity market saw more than 200 mergers and acquisitions over the past year.
+In terms of M&A activity, the market saw more than 200 cybersecurity acquisitions and mergers over the past year.
 The entire deal flow is available on quarterly basis by the Cybersecurity Ventures M&A Report.

-Billion Dollar Deals & More - Top Cybersecurity Mergers and Acquisitions of 2018
+Billion Dollar Deals & More - Top Cybersecurity Acquisitions of 2018

 1) In the month of January, Iron Mountain Incorporated, the global leader in storage and information management services, completed its acquisition of the U.S. operations of IO Data Centers LLC, a leading colocation data center services provider based in Phoenix, Arizona.
 The total purchase price at closing amounted to $1.34 billion subject to working capital and other customary adjustments and including additional cash consideration related to company performance.